FAQGURU/FAQGURU/topics/en/asp.net-mvc.md

 * https://stackoverflow.com/questions/19336347/what-is-the-difference-between-a-web-api-and-a-web-service

 [[↑] Back to top](#aspnet-mvc)
 ### Can a view be shared across multiple controllers?
 If Yes, How we can do that?
-(Senior)

 Yes, we can share a view across multiple controllers.
 We can put the view in the "Shared" folder.
 When we create a new MVC Project we can see the Layout page will be added in the shared folder, which is because it is used by multiple child pages.